dev-petervanhemert/OTAP/README.md

 Step 6.
 Update the DNS settings for the classic Azure virtual network.

 Step 7.
-Create Virtual Network (Resource Management) and peering.
+Create Virtual Network (Resource Management) DNS and peering.

 Step 13.
 Prerequisites for VM.